tonymamo/getpackup/src/pages/blog/2020-11-23-suv-sleeping-platform-a-diy-guide-to-sleeping-inside.md

   - hacks
   - guides
 ---
+#### If you find our posts useful for getting out, wait till you see the app we are developing.
+[Please consider signing up for the beta of our app](https://getpackup.com/), which aims to help you get outside on excursions faster and safer!

+<br></br>

 # **Introduction**

 Climbers, skiers, surfers, hikers, accountants… calling all dirtbags!
 Are you looking for a way to stealth camp and move quickly through regions?
 Have you spent too many miserable nights in a swimming pool of a tent?
 Is your boyfriend deathly afraid of racoons?
 Would your acquaintances describe you as homeless?